Generic Name: asenapine (a SEN a peen)

 To make sure Saphris is safe for you, tell your doctor if you have:

 heart disease, high blood pressure, heart rhythm problems;

 diabetes (asenapine may raise your blood sugar);

 a history of low white blood cell (WBC) counts; or

 a personal or family history of Long QT syndrome.

-FDA pregnancy category C. Tell your doctor if you are pregnant or plan to become pregnant during treatment with Saphris.
+It is not known whether asenapine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment with Saphris.

 Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
 However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
 If you become pregnant while taking Saphris, do not stop taking it without your doctor's advice.

 It is not known whether asenapine passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Do not give this medication to anyone younger than 18 years old without the advice of a doctor.